johnwikman/miking/artifacts/degproj20-johnwikman/README.md

 ### Sleipner measurements
-Time measurements from running the tuning tests on Sleipner by using the `time` program.
+Time measurements from running the tuning tests on Sleipner by using the `time` feature in `bash`.
 The presented time is the average across all iterations:
 `t = (t_user + t_sys) / n_iterations`

 #### vecpo (n_iterations = 50)